Should You Buy or Rent a Home?

 Disadvantages of Renting a Home

 Have you ever heard that renting is “throwing away money"?
-Some might say that because a rent payment doesn’t allow you to build equity in the same way that owning a house does.
+That's the idea that paying rent doesn’t allow you to build equity in the same way that owning a house does.

 When you buy a home, your monthly payments build ownership in property that, for most people, is their largest and most important asset.
 When you eventually sell, if the property's value has grown, you will make money on the transaction.
 When you rent, your monthly payment doesn’t help you work toward this positive outcome.

 Renting also limits your ability to do what you want with your home.
-For example, if you want to be able to make changes to the property, such as painting, fencing or renovating, you may not have that option as a renter.
-Sometimes pet ownership is restricted in rental homes.
+For example, if you want to be able to make changes to the property, such as painting, building a fence or renovating, you may not have that option as a renter.

 While your mortgage payment may be stable month-over-month if you purchase a home, rent is not a guaranteed fixed cost.
 When your lease ends, your rent may increase—or you may be forced to move if your landlord chooses not to renew the lease.